siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

-_NOTE: This page is currently a discussion about the specification for using 2 USB serial devices to drive G2 (a specifiction?).
+_NOTE: This page is currently a discussion about the specification for using two USB serial devices to drive G2 (a specifiction?).
 At some point it will be edited to become the specification._

 This page describes using two USB serial devices with G2 - aka dual endpoint USB.